simonward87/dotfiles/README.md

 4. Check [Brewfile](Brewfile) and audit software to be installed
 5. [`./install`](install)
 6. Restart computer
-7. Login to Google Drive (and multifactor authentication)
+7. Login to Google Drive (and multi-factor authentication)
 8. Login to Mac App store so `brew mas` will work correctly
 9. [Generate ssh key](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh),
    add to GitHub, and switch remotes.